 The UPF may expose information described in TS 23.502 [3] clause 5.2.26.2, via a service-based interface directly.
-The NF consumer, which may receive UPF event notifications, are AF/NEF, TSNAF/TSCTSF and NWDAF.
+The NF consumers, which may receive UPF event notifications, are AF/NEF, TSNAF/TSCTSF and NWDAF, but the NF consumers for subscribing the services are SMF, UDM and NWDAF.

 When the UPF supports the data exposure via the SBI interface, it may register its NF profile to the NRF including the UPF Event Exposure service.
 For the UPF Event Exposure service, the NF profile includes the related event ID(s).

-To get exposure data from UPF, NF consumer do the subscription to the UPF directly or indirectly via SMF.
+To get exposure data from UPF, NF consumer do the subscription to the UPF directly or indirectly via SMF and UDM.
 UPF selection is further described in clause 6.3.3.1.

-Only NWDAF can subscribe to the UPF event exposure service directly and only for the following cases:
+NOTE: For event subscriptions requiring interactions with 5G AN, the NF consumer subscribes to the UPF indirectly via SMF.Only NWDAF can subscribe to the UPF event exposure service directly and only for the following cases:

 - Data collected for UPF load analytics.